ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-linear_regression.md

 ![plot of chunk plot_convergence2](/figures/plot_convergence2-1.png)

-So this time we get a much better fit, although it took many iterations to get here.
+So this time it appears to converge, although it took many iterations to get here.
 Some adjustment of the learning rate would probably bring this down.